 DPP began Phase II of the Study after the completion of Phase I in 2014, with public meetings held starting in November 2017.
 In Phase II, DPP is devising incentives for landowners to designate their lands as IAL and has produced draft maps of proposed IAL lands on O'ahu based on the City's top three criteria: 1) land currently used for agricultural production; 2) land with soil qualities and growing conditions suitable for agricultural production; and 3) land with sufficient quantities of water to support viable agricultural production.
 Land possessing at least one of these three priority criteria was included in the City's initially proposed IAL designation map.
-Figure 12 shows the Property in relation to the City's currently proposed IAL designation.
-Figure 13 shows the Property in relation to the City's currently proposed IAL designation in which the Property was removed at Pōmaika'i's request so that it could pursue voluntary designation.
-Consistent with the intent of HRS Chapter 205, Part III, Important Agricultural Lands, and the "majority incentive" in HRS Section 205-49(a)(3), Pōmaika'i proposes designating a majority (55.7 percent or 810 acres) of its Land as IAL.2
+Figure 12 shows the Property in relation to the City's initially proposed IAL designation.
+Figure 13 shows the Property was removed at Pōmaika'i's request so that it could pursue voluntary designation.
+Consistent with the intent of HRS Chapter 205, Part III, Important Agricultural Lands, and the "majority incentive" in HRS Section 205-49(a)(3), Pōmaika'i proposes designating a majority (53 percent or 723 acres) of its Land as IAL.2

 The Land that Pōmaika'i is proposing to designate as IAL, the Property, is consistent with: 1) the objective and policies for IAL set forth in HRS Sections 205-42 and -43; and 2) the majority of the standards and criteria for the identification of IAL set forth in HRS Section 205-44.
 Since the publication of the City's draft maps of proposed IAL lands, DPP has presented the draft maps at public meetings, received comments from the public and affected landowners, and notified affected property owners.
-DPP subsequently refined the proposed IAL maps and presenting their final recommendations to the City and County of Honolulu Council (Council) in early 2019.
-The Council is currently reviewing the proposed IAL recommendations and maps, and will make adjustments before the City presents the final recommendations and maps to the State Land Use Commission for review and adoption.
+DPP presented subsequently refined the proposed IAL maps and their recommendations to the City and County of Honolulu Council (Council) in early 2019.
+The Council reviewed the proposed IAL recommendations and maps, and adopted